KelliePetersen/sql-basics/README.md

   enrollment DATE DEFAULT '2018-01-20');
   ```

-**id INTEGER PRIMARY KEY:** This creates a column called *id*, and each row in that column has a *primary key* - a unique number that identifies each row.
+**PRIMARY KEY:** This gives each row in the column a *primary key* - a unique number that identifies each row.
 Each row must be assigned a different key.
-Inserting a row with an identical key to a row already in the table will result in a *constraint violation*, which will not allow you to insert the new row.
+Inserting a row with a key that is identical to a row already in the table will result in a *constraint violation*, which will not allow you to insert the new row.
-**name TEXT:** This creates a column called *name*, and any value entered into it must be text.
-**grade REAL:** This creates a column called *grade*, and any value inserted into it must be a number with decimal values.
-**username TEXT UNIQUE:** This creates a column called *username*, and any value entered into it must be text. *UNIQUE* means that this column must have a different username entered into it every row.
-Trying to create two identical usernames would cause an error.
+**UNIQUE:** This means that the column must have a different value entered into it every row.
+Trying to create identical values in multiple rows would cause an error.
 There can be multiple unique columns in one table.
+Unlike Primary Key, *unique* does not work as an identifer.
-**year_level INTEGER NOT NULL:** This creates a column called *year_level*, and any value entered into it must be a whole number. *NOT NULL* means that this column must have a value or it will result in a constraint violation.
+**NOT NULL:** This means that the column must have a value or it will result in a constraint violation.
-**enrollment DATE DEFAULT '2018-01-20':** This creates a column called *enrollment*, and any value entered into it must be a date in YYYY-MM-DD format. *Default '2018-01-20'* means that if no value is entered, its default value will be 2018-01-20.
+**DEFAULT 'value':** This means that if no value is entered, its default value will be whatever is written in the quotes.

+> **MySQL**
+> **AUTO_INCREMENT:** This is used on INTEGER columns.
+It means that if its value is left blank when inserting a row, MySQL will automatically generate a unique identifier value.
+This value will be 1 greater than the maximum value in the column already.

 ### Inserting Rows
 `INSERT INTO table_name (column1, column2, etc.) VALUES (value1, value2, etc.);`
 This adds a new row to the table.
 You specify the columns you wish to add values to, and what the values are.